jgre/clj-bookmarks/README.md

 ## Usage

-The library offers a common API for the different bookmarking services.
+The library offers a common APIs for the bookmarking services -- one set of functions for authenticated access and another set that can be used anonymously.

 Before accessing any of the data, you need to initialize the service you want to use and get a service handle.

-### Pinboard ###
+### Anonymous Access ###

+In order to create a service handle for the anonymous APIs, call a factory function without arguments.
 For Pinboard use the following:

     (use '[clj-bookmarks core pinboard])
     (def pb (init-pinboard))

+For Delicious:

+    (use '[clj-bookmarks core delicious])
+    (def del (init-delicious))

 This creates a handle for the limited authenticated API.
+(The following examples all use Pinboard, but they work the same with Delicious.)
 To get a list of the most popular bookmarks, call

     (popular pb)